linjunpop/linjunpop/README.md

 ## Professionally

-I'm now working as an Engineer for [@ringcentral](https://github.com/ringcentral).
+I'm now working as an Engineer at [@ringcentral](https://github.com/ringcentral).
 My daily work is working with excellent colleagues from the Integration Team to maintaining some of [RingCentral Apps](https://www.ringcentral.com/apps/).

+Prior working at [@Sumi-Interactive](https://github.com/Sumi-Interactive) and [@pracstrat](https://github.com/pracstrat).

 In GitHub, I've many open-source projects, most of which are written with Elixir and Ruby.
 Ruby truly makes me happy while programming.
 And I also really enjoy programming with Elixir on a power OTP platform.